-- Earn a minimum of 120 semester credit hours. - Earn a minimum cumulative grade point average of 2.0, unless the major requires a higher minimum. - Complete the General Education Core requirements. - Successfully complete all requirements in the major field.
-Normally a major will require that students engage in specialized study in that discipline (and/or closely related ones) with the majority of the course work at the 3000-and/or 4000-level. - Earn a grade of C or better, with no more than two grades1 of C-, in courses counted toward the major, the concentration within a major, General Education Core classes required by the major, the minor field, and Prerequisite courses, unless the major requirements are higher.2 - Successfully complete at least 27 semester credit hours in 3000-level or above courses.
+- Earn a minimum of 120 semester credit hours. - Earn a minimum career grade point average of 2.0, unless the major requires a higher minimum. - Complete the General Education Core requirements. - Successfully complete all requirements in the major and its supporting degree program elements. - Earn a grade of C or better, with no more than two grades of C-, in courses counted toward the major, the concentration within a major, General Education Core classes required by the major, the minor field, and Prerequisite courses, unless the major requirements are higher. - Successfully complete at least 27 semester credit hours in Upper Level (3000-level or above) courses. - Fulfill residency requirement of two full-time semesters and completion of 32 credit hours taken at Montreat College. - Students transferring in with senior status must successfully complete a minimum of 18 credit hours in the major at Montreat College.